 - Knowsley CPD for Social Workers guide (Bertha).

-All these sources of information should be treated as complimentary and should link closely with the Social Workers Supervision Policy and practice and the Performance Review and Development (PR&D) process.
+All these sources of information should be treated as complimentary and should link closely with the Social Workers Supervision Policy and practice and the My Time process.

 10. Additional Information

 Student placements for both internal and external students are a period of practice learning and support offered to student practitioners and they should also be covered within the scope of this policy.
 Practice Educators are the primary mentor for all student social workers and should ensure reflective supervision take places for their named student.

 The Assessed and Supported Year in Employment (ASYE) for newly qualified social workers (NQSWs) will be managed both regionally and locally to effectively assess and support the newly qualified social worker in their initial post registration year.
 All NQSWs have additional mentoring and supervision during this year and are covered within the scope of this policy.
 Internal ASYE's and from the Private Voluntary and Independent (PVI) sector are also covered within the scope of this policy.

 Supervision Governance and Survey

 The Supervision Group will continue to monitor and audit implementation of the supervision policy and quality of the sessions undertaken, through the annual supervision survey.
 This is a confidential survey which will allow Social Workers to explain their experiences of supervision.
 Any recommendations as a result of the survey will be fed back through the group to the Directors across Children and Adults services.

 Supervision is a confidential process and this must be clearly respected by the staff involved.